CyrusYip/userscripts/README.md

 |
 [source code](scripts/clear-localstorage.user.js)

-Clear localStorage of the current page.
+Show localStorage of the current page and ask user whether to clear it.
 It's used for testing websites.

 ## link-to-markdown